 Parameter stop_on

 Туре Text string

 Description Specifies what byte sequences received over the virtual serial line will trigger a STOP condition.
 The STOP condition causes CHARON-VAX / CHARON-PDP to exit.

 1 This parameter works only on the console line (for CHARON-VAX / CHARON-PDP it is the only line of UART and "line[3]" of QUART).

 Specify one of the following values: "F6" or "none" ("none" disables triggering a STOP condition).
 The commands are case insensitive.

 Example:

-set OPA0 stop_on="F6"
+set OPAO stop_on="F6"

 The default value is "none".

 Setting "F6" triggers the STOP condition upon receipt of the " <esc>[17~" sequence.</esc>

-log

-Parameter log

-Туре Text string

-Description A string specifying the filename to store the content of the console sessions or a directory where log files for each individual session will be stored.
+Parameter log Туре Text string Description A string specifying the filename to store the content of the console sessions or a directory where log files for each individual session will be stored.
 If an existing directory is specified, CHARON-VAX / CHARON-PDP automatically enables the creation of individual log files, one for each session using the same scheme as used for the generation of the rotating log files.
 If the "log" parameter is omitted, CHARON-VAX / CHARON-PDP does not create any console log.
-Examples: set OPA0 log="log.txt" set OPA0 log="C:\Charon\Logs"
+Example 1: set OPA0 log="log.txt" Example 2: set OPA0 log="C:\Charon\Logs" Rotating logs notes Specify only an existing directory If you want to store the OPA0 log file in the Charon virtual machine home directory (default for virtual machine log file), use: set OPA0 log=".\."